 To learn about the University's requirements regarding the application for and processing of requests for credit and exemptions, please refer to the following web pages:

-- ANU Current students - Get course credit or exemption
+- ANU current students - Get course credit or exemption

-- Procedure: Credit and exemptions
+- ANU procedure: Credit and exemptions

 How to apply

 Before applying, make sure you have all the required supporting documents ready.
 Incomplete applications will not be processed.
 (For a list of the required documents, see Formal and Non-formal/Informal learning sections below).